1.2КJune 30, 2025Разное

 To whom else did Pushkin turn before his ill-fated duel, if not to the famous St. Petersburg sorceress Kirchhoff?

-However, sometimes fortune-telling was simply an energy-intensive pastime—or another reason to complain about fate.
+However, sometimes fortune-telling was simply an energy-intensive entertainment—or another reason to complain about fate.
 But one way or another, cards became a window not only into the collective unconscious but also into the real psychology of a person: after all, the most frightening unknown is the future.
 Card symbols vividly exploited archetypes embedded in our culture: clubs—enterprise, hearts—love, diamonds—wealth, spades—envy, fear, hatred.

 Cards are more than a tool for chance, misfortune, or luck.
 They are our desire to find a pattern in chaos, to experience a passion for battling the unknown, to build a world where skill and fate go hand in hand.